dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

-If any mismatch is detected the mismatching additional response MUST NOT be included in the final combined response and its QTx value MUST NOT be included in the MQTYPE-Response list.
+If any mismatch is detected the mismatching additional response MUST NOT be included in the final combined response and its QTx value MUST NOT be included in the MQTYPE-Response option's list.
 This might happen, for example, if the primary query resulted in a NOERROR response but a QTx query resulted in a SERVFAIL, or if the primary response has AA=0 but a QTx response has AA=1, such as might happen if the NS and DS records were